 “I hope so, too” was all he could say in reply, not wanting to ruin the moment.
 It was a good day and that was fine enough for him.

 Over the next week, as the lords continued negotiating their alliance, Yoshi was both Asuka’s bodyguard and her best friend.
 He showed her new sights, and they revealed more to each other about one another.
 By the week’s end, Yoshi knew he was in trouble as he had fallen in love with someone he knew he couldn’t have.
 Making it harder was her confession that she had fallen for him as well.

 Asuka assured him that she could convince her father, but Yoshi had doubts.
 She thought it was a good idea if they shared at least one night of intimacy, but Yoshi could not do her that dishonor.
-So she came up with the idea of running away, but he knew what a horrible mistake that would be.
+So she came up with the idea of running away, but he knew what a horrible and deadly mistake that would be for his end.

 “Wait a minute!”
 Asuka interrupted, as she stood up before the winning candidate could be chosen.